Disappearance of Kristen Modafferi: Kristen's Law

 Kristen's Law was introduced by Representative Sue Myrick in 1999 and signed into law by Bill Clinton in 2000.
-Because Modafferi was eighteen at the time of her disappearance, the lack of resources available for searching for her were noted, and as such, since taking effect in 2001, Kristen's Law "provided assistance to law enforcement and families in missing persons cases of those over the age of 17" and authorized $1 million per year to support organizations including the National Center for Missing Adults.
+Due to the fact that Modafferi was eighteen at the time of her disappearance, the lack of resources available for searching for her were noted, and as such, since taking effect in 2001, Kristen's Law "provided assistance to law enforcement and families in missing persons cases of those over the age of 17" and authorized $1 million per year to support organizations including the National Center for Missing Adults.
 The center's federal funding ran out in 2005 when Kristen's Law expired.
 It has continued with volunteer efforts.

 In media

 Modafferi's case remains unsolved, and has been profiled on Unsolved Mysteries, Primetime Live and America's Most Wanted.